geczirebeka/w12_d2_composition_polymorphism_quiz/polymorphism_composition_quiz.md

 2. What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.

+It means we can wrap our objects up in an enclosing type that defines a contract between them all.

+private double money;
+    private ArrayList<Vehicle> ownedCars;

+    public Customer(double money) {
+        this.money = money;
+        this.ownedCars = new ArrayList<Vehicle>();
+    }

+    But here because a car, hybrid car and electric car are also type vehicle they can be part of the customer's ownedCars.

 3. What can we use to implement polymorphism in Java?